 In this guide, you’ll learn how to add signatures in Gmail, edit them as needed, and either remove them from a specific email or delete them entirely.
-You'll also discover how to create several signatures and switch between them.
+You'll also discover how to create multiple signatures and switch between them.
+I’ll also show you how to automate the entire process for your organization using a Shared Email Templates & Signatures add-on.

 Adding a signature in Gmail is a great way to personalize your communication.
 However, setting it up can seem a little tricky.
 That’s why this guide is here to help.
-I’ll walk you through every step: whether you need several signatures for different audiences or just one clean footer, I have you covered!
-Read on to learn all the basics of working with Gmail signatures 😉.
+I’ll walk you through every step of creating your perfect professional signature 😉.

 How to add a signature in Gmail